Naloxone in Ontario Workplace Overview

 Employers must provide at least one naloxone kit in workplaces where they know or should be aware of the risk of worker opioid poisoning.
 They aren't required to provide a kit where no risk exists, such as in a separate location with no known risk.

 The OHSA doesn't mandate a specific number of kits but requires employers to take reasonable precautions for worker protection.
 Employers may provide multiple kits if multiple at-risk workers are present or if the workplace size warrants quick administration.
-Employers who wish to order additional naloxone kits will need to source a vendor as purchasing of additional kits is not available through the Ontario Workplace Naloxone Program.

 An apparently unconscious person lying on the floor of office.